 Chevrolet Volt Overview

-An electric car with a backup engine to extend its typical 35-mile electric range, the Volt is quick, quiet, and responsive, with a taut ride.
-Its four-seat capacity limits practicality, the rear seat is cramped, and visibility is poor.
-Once the lithium-ion battery is depleted, the 1.4-liter engine acts as a generator to extend the range by 315-miles.
-We averaged the equivalent of 99-mpg in electric mode and 32-mpg—on premium—when it switched over to gasoline.
-Recharging takes 4-hours using a 240-volt supply and 10-hours with 120-volts.
-For 2015, the battery storage capacity is increased from 16-to 17.1-kWh, probably leading to more EV-only miles.
+An electric car with a backup engine to extend its typical 35-mile electric range, the Volt feels quick, quiet, and responsive, with a taut ride.
+It only seats four, the rear seat is cramped, and visibility is poor.
+Once the lithium-ion battery is depleted, the 1.4-liter engine acts as a generator to extend the range by 315 miles.
+We averaged the equivalent of 99 mpg in electric mode and 32 mpg on premium when it switched over to gasoline.
+Recharging takes 4 hours using a 240-volt supply and 10 hours with 120 volts.
+For 2015, the battery storage capacity is increased from 16- to 17.1-kWh, probably leading to more EV-only miles.
 Reliability has been average.
 A 2016 redesign brings increased electric range and an improved control layout.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Chevrolet Blog Content

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores